Sorry for the Wait 2 Tour

-The Sorry For The Wait 2 Tour (also called the Sorry For The Wait 2 Club Tour and Sorry For The Wait 2 Release Party Tour) was an 2015 concert tour by American rapper Lil Wayne aimed at promoting his new album Sorry 4 the Wait 2.
+The Sorry For The Wait 2 Tour (also called the Sorry For The Wait 2 Club Tour and Sorry For The Wait 2 Release Party Tour) was a 2015 concert tour by American rapper Lil Wayne aimed at promoting his new album Sorry 4 the Wait 2.
 It began on March 12, 2015, in Kansas City, Kansas, and concluded on May 31, 2015 in St. Louis Missouri; for a total combination of 18 shows.

 Background

-Amidst an ongoing dispute with record label Cash Money, Wayne would state that the Sorry For The Wait 2 was an “important mixtape”, and would therefore throw out a set of dates for Night Clubs all around the country to perform live at.
+Amidst an ongoing dispute with record label Cash Money, Wayne would state that Sorry For The Wait 2 was an “important mixtape”, and would therefore throw out a set of dates for Night Clubs all around the country to perform live at.